 With the exception of the first Thursday of the month, Geshe Jamyang Tsultrim will personally lead guided meditations Thursday evenings at our 7 PM practice.
 The guided meditations, and following discussion periods, will instruct practitioners in the fundamental meditation practices of Shamatha (calming the mind, or one-pointed concentration) and Vipassana (insight into nature of reality and consciousness).
-These are the two essential skills for transforming your mind to uncover your own true and essential nature of infinite wisdom and infinite compassion.
-Progress in these meditation skills will greatly enhance your own satisfaction, contentment and joy in life and consequently greatly benefit your friends, family and associates.
+The Tibetan Buddhist approach to activating our own "Buddha Nature" (our innate capacity for infinite wisdom and compassion) stresses both meditation and study.

 This year we are focusing on an integrated approach using the book “A Fearless Heart” by Thubten Jinpa.
 It provides an intellectual basis for the importance of compassion as well as meditation exercises intended to allow a deeper realization.
 Over the next 9 months our Thursday meditation practice will be modified to include many of the practices from the book.
 This whole next year of working with this book under the guidance of Geshe Jamyang will be a foundation year for more advanced practices that Geshe Jamyang will introduce in 2016.
 If you have an interest in integrated study and practice under the guidance of the most highly trained teacher in Olympia, please start joining us for Thursday night meditation/discussions.
 See the current chapters assigned for reading.

 In addition, Nalanda also has a Saturday afternoon discussion group that will explore this topic.
 It meets twice a month.
 See Study Group